weshinsley/QMP/README.md

 The need for this came about when streaming church services during lockdown.
-It turned out surprisingly difficult to drag a media player into the right place on an extended dropbox, maximise it to fill that screen, and get it playing, in a professional looking way.
+It turned out surprisingly difficult to drag a media player into the right place on an extended desktop, maximise it to fill the screen, and get it playing, in a professional looking way.

 So that's what QMP does; it lets you build a list of media clips you may want to play, and launch them with a double click at a